 Some of the families speak some basic English and some do not.
 This hasn’t proven to be an issue, with past participants consistently saying their homestay experience was one of their enduring memories of the program.

-Detailed information about your homestay family will be provided to you approximately 3-4 weeks before the start of the program, in early December.
+Detailed information about your homestay family will be provided to you approximately 3-4 weeks before the start of the program.

 Mexico is a country between the U.S. and Central America that’s known for its beautiful beaches of the Pacific and Gulf of Mexico and diverse landscape of mountains, deserts and jungles.
 Ancient Aztec and Mayan ruins are scattered throughout the country, as are Spanish colonial-era towns.
 Mexico is loved for its coasts, jungles, volcanoes and cities, as well as its superbly tasty food, spectacular ancient civilisations, inspired art and most importantly the charming, hospitable, real people.
 Mexico is an endless adventure for many visitors because of its ten thousand kilometres of coastline, cactus-strewn deserts and wildlife-rich lagoons.

 Located in the centre-south of Mexico, Mexico City is the densely populated, high- altitude capital of Mexico.
 It’s known for the Templo Mayor (a 13th century Aztec temple), cathedrals and the Palacio Nacional, which houses historic murals.
-Mexico’s pre-Hispanic civilizations built some of the world’s great archaeological monuments in this city, including Teotihuacán’s towering pyramids and the Pyramid of the Sun.
+Mexico’s pre-Hispanic civilisations built some of the world’s great archaeological monuments in this city, including Teotihuacán’s towering pyramids and the Pyramid of the Sun.
 The Spanish colonial era left beautiful towns full of tree-shaded plazas and richly sculpted stone churches and mansions, while modern Mexico has seen a surge of great art from the likes of Diego Rivera and Frida Kahlo.
+Mexico City is the oldest continuously inhabited city in the Western Hemisphere and the greater Mexico City area carries the largest population for any city worldwide.
 Top-class museums and galleries document the country’s fascinating history and its endless creative verve.
 Popular culture is just as vibrant, from the underground dance clubs and street art of Mexico City to the wonderful handicrafts of the indigenous population.

 All our programs are designed to count for credit as electives.
 However, it is up to your university to decide whether they will approve some credit for your participation in one of our programs.
 Normally it is a course convenor, Head of Department or program convenor who approves your credit.